caiannello/WAV2VGM/README.md

 A portable C++ GUI app that imports audio, normalizes it to mono 44.1 kHz, and approximates it using real synth-chip register settings -- currently an OPL3 (YMF262) FM synthesizer -- exportable as a standard VGM file playable on real hardware or any VGM player.
+This is a rewrite of the original python3/pygame experiment that was featured on Hackaday, which is still available as release v1.0.
+The python version is way messier, has broken features, and lacks a proper UI, but it still might be better for casual hacking.
+Geek on!

 ## Gallery
 ### Original WAV